Samah Issa

 Summary

-I am a Senior Lecturer in Banking and Finance at Sheffield Business School.
-I hold a PhD degree in Banking and Finance from Essex Business School, MSc in International Finance and BSc in Economics.
+I am a Senior Lecturer in Banking and Finance at Sheffield Business School (SBS), with a background that transcends the confines of finance.
+With a PhD in Banking and Finance from Essex Business School, an MSc in International Finance, and a BSc in Economics, I began my career in commercial banking where I gained insight into market dynamics and the complexities of human behaviour.

 About